It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Haru's case is even worse.
 His parents selfishly sought after his intelligence when he was little.
 When his father kicked him out, she didn't try to convince her ex-husband to let him stay.
 She didn't even take him in afterwards.
 Instead, she let her sister-in-law have him.

 - Made into a huge Tear Jerker in one of the GeGeGe no Kitaro series.
-A widowed man consults Kitaro to help his emotionless boy of a son, and it turns out the boy became emotionless after having witnessed his mother's death as she was ran over by a truck.
+A widowed man consults Kitaro to help his emotionless boy of a son, and it turns out the boy became emotionless after having witnessed his mother's death as she was ran over by a truck while riding towards him.
 Ever since then the poor kid has constant guilt-driven flashbacks of the terrible event, and it's only with the help of Kitaro and his mother's spirit that he can get over his trauma and start properly living again.

 - Cassandra Cain's mother passed her to her father literally at birth, who in turn shot the midwife dead and took the infant to be trained as the ultimate assassin in isolation from spoken language.
 Given that said mother became known as Lady Shiva, it is hard to imagine that her influence would have helped... and the kid seemed to have turned out emotionally together enough to run away from home rather than kill... again.